Blueprint to Passive – Visual Brand & UX System

 These groups allow Divi 5 to unify styling across different modules.

-Group Presets
+Stacked Presets

 Color Pallette